JvanKatwijk/qt-dab/README.md

 	d. *full scan* selector, scan the while band (default), or until a DABsignal is detected.

 	e. *mot slides* selector, show slides in a separate window when checked, otherwise as part of the technical data widget.

-While most people will not be aware of it, there are different orderings possible for the services in the service list.
+While most people will not be aware of it, there are different orderings possible for displaying the services in the service list.
 One may choose between (Alfabetical, by service Identifier, or by the number of the subchannel).